 In cases where return to prior employment is not feasible, vocational assessments provide the structured clarity needed to chart new occupational directions.
 These evaluations combine interviews, skills and interest inventories, aptitude testing, and file reviews to produce an objective vocational profile.

-When performing a TSA, our skilled CVRP-TSA certified vocational rehab professional will review the following information:
+When performing a TSA, our certified vocational assessor will review the following information:

 1. Work history and job descriptions